 If you’re thinking that a trip to Walt Disney World in Orlando, Florida might be more chaotic if you have a family member with hearing loss, think again.
 Leave it to Walt Disney to provide the best access for all of their guests, regardless of their disabilities.
 So whether you’re traveling with a child who has hearing loss or you’re a grandparent with hearing loss who wants to take your grandchildren on a special vacation, Disney has you covered.

 Make your first stop at Guest Services to inquire about these services for guests with hearing impairments:

 When you reserve your room at Walt Disney Resorts, these services are available upon request:

-Not everyone who goes to Hollywood becomes a star – but you can definitely get red carpet treatment at Universal Studios in Hollywood.
+Not everyone who goes to Hollywood becomes a star – but you can definitely get red carpet treatment at this theme park in Universal City, California.
 Go behind the scenes on a real working movie studio, and become part of your favorite movies at the park’s rides and shows.

 Assistive listening devices are available at Guest Relations free of charge.
 Amplified handsets are available at all telephone locations for guests with mild to moderate hearing loss.
 Sign language interpreters are provided at no charge to guests who request them at least one week in advance.